wd7512/GDSC-solution-challenge/README.md

 | Lamb Chen  |

 ## Problem Statement
 Within national and local health services, there exist substanital challenges related to inequality in accessing healthcare.
-Traditional communication methods may be inaccessible or intimidating for certain demographic groups, leading to disparities in healthcare outcomes.
+In particular,  Traditional communication methods may be inaccessible or intimidating for certain demographic groups, leading to disparities in healthcare outcomes.
 This issue affects a broad spectrum of the population, particularly those with language or literacy barriers.
 As a result, this can lead to misdiagnosis or delayed treatement.

 ## Solution: Symplify
-web application to resolve issues w inequalities to accessing healthcare.
+Symplify is a web and mobile application that aims to resolve the challenges present in patient-doctor communication and thus reducing inequalities in accessing healthcare.

 ### Motivation

-(first gen, second gen, combining w pressure in NHS) Combining these factors, we decided to design a solution to resolve difficulties in patient-doctor communication.
+Being first generation and second generation immigrants, we understand first-hand the difficulties surrounding communication and accurately articulating the thoughts we or our family members have to others.
+Putting this in a healthcare context, we know the NHS in the UK are under immense pressure and would like to design a solution that can help alleviate that strain.
+Combining these factors, we decided to design a solution to resolve difficulties within patient-doctor communication.

 ### Chosen UN Sustainable Development Goals
 Goal 3: Good health and Wellbeing